s2owl/bradfield/content/post/Getting-started-on-GCP.md

   6. Firebase setup
   7. Getting Slack to tell you the Google Build status

+Some background / objectives:
+There are, however, various operational complexities.
+You may want to version control your postings, host your web site on a content delivery network (“CDN”) and provision an SSL certificate.
+You can address many of these process matters by using a Continuous Integration / Continuous Deployment pipeline.
+These pipelines enable developers to rapidly innovate by automating the entire deployment process.
+A website publishing platform would enable a content author to submit new content which would in turn launch the pipeline that in turn performs all the publishing tasks.
+In this article, I will try and show you how to leverage Google Cloud to create a pipeline for deploying websites based on Hugo, a static site builder.
+You create your web content, run it through Hugo which in turn produces the web pages.
+We will use the following Google Cloud services:
+Cloud Source Repositories will hold the content.
+The service provides private Git-compatible repositories that can trigger Cloud Build pipelines when commits are made to branches.
+You can also use GitHub if you prefer.
+Firebase will host the website.
+Firebase is an application framework that provides a content delivery network (CDN) and SSL certificates.
+Cloud Build will be used to create the pipeline.
+The pipeline consists of steps each of which is run in a container to produce the build artifacts.

 #### Prep Work

 - If you want a custom domain - buy it now on https://domains.google/intl/en-GB/ its very simple and very straight forward.
 Having used AWS' Route 53 I find them both very intuitive and straight forward.